A friend of mine who's a millionaire told me this story:

 It's an interesting thought, isn't it, especially in a culture where we often equate fame with success?
 But, friends, the two are rarely the same.

-Copywriter and entrepreneur Brian Clark recently tweeted about this, saying that some of the smartest people he knows are low-profile people.
+Entrepreneur Brian Clark recently tweeted about this, saying that some of the smartest people he knows are low-profile people.
 I agree.
-In fact, the inverse is often true: The most influential people are rarely the smartest or most gifted; they’re just really good at building influence.
+In fact, the inverse is often true: The most influential people are rarely the smartest or most gifted; they're just really good at building influence.

 Never discount someone's skills because of a low profile.
 The smartest people in online marketing are low profile.
 Except for me, of course.